Battle Mechanics

 • If the attacker has the ability Reckless and the move can cause recoil (including Jump Kick and Hi Jump Kick), or the attacker has the ability Iron Fist and the move is a punching move, the power is multiplied by 1.2.

-• If the move is super effective against the target and the target's ability is Solid Rock or Filter, the damage is multiplied by 3/4.
+• If the move is super effective against the target and the target's ability is Solid Rock, Filter or Prism Armor, the damage is multiplied by 3/4.

 • If the move is not very effective against the target and the attacker's ability is Tinted Lens, the damage is doubled.